tyler17/voting-delegates/README.md

 ## Adding a new delegate

-Copy and paste the example folder inside the "delegates" folder and rename it to the contract address of the delegate:
+Copy and paste the 0x00..00 folder inside the "delegates" folder and rename it to the contract address of the delegate:

 ```
 - delegates